-Frederick Lyon, 1st of Brigton, had a charter under the Great Seal for the barony of Brigton and the lands of Ingliston also called Kinnettles, which Alexander Strachan, younger of Brigton, and Elizabeth Allardice, his spouse, resigned in his favour on 31 July 1622, and is then styled brother to John, Earl of Kinghorn.
-He was Tutor to his nephew Patrick, Earl of Kinghorn, m. firstly, Margaret, daughter of Patrick Ogilvy of Inchmartin, (c/m 29 June 1628), and secondly, Jean, daughter of Sir James Stewart, 1st of Eday, (she was widow of Sir James Young of Seton, and of George Crichton of Arbeckie), and d. in around 1660.
+Frederick Lyon, 1st of Brigton, who acquired the barony of Brigton and the lands of Ingliston also called Kinnettles, from Alexander Strachan, younger of Brigton, and Elizabeth Allardice, his wife, which were confirmed to him by charter under the Great Seal on 31 July 1622, in which styled brother to John, Earl of Kinghorn.
+He was appointed Tutor to his nephew Patrick, Earl of Kinghorn, during his minority and m. firstly, Margaret, daughter of Patrick Ogilvy of Inchmartin, (c/m 29 June 1628).
+Surviving that wife, he m. secondly, to Jean, daughter of Sir James Stewart, 1st of Eday, (she was widow of Sir James Young of Seton, and also of George Crichton of Arbeckie), and d. in around 1660.
 He was father of :

-- Patrick Lyon, 2nd of Brigton, to whom, on 8 July 1652, his father resigned the lands of Brigton and Kinnettles on the understanding that should his father have sons by Jean Stewart, his current wife, that he would resign those of Kinnettles in their favour.
+- Patrick Lyon, 2nd of Brigton, to whom, on 8 July 1652, his father resigned the lands of Brigton and Kinnettles on the understanding that should his father have sons by Jean Stewart, his current wife, he would convey those of Kinnettles to them.
 He m.
-Elizabeth, sister of William Gray of Invereighty, (she survived him and m. secondly, about 1684, Sir Patrick Lyon of Carse, and had issue),was father of two daughters whose provisions and expenses were the subject of subsequent legal actions :
+Elizabeth, sister of William Gray of Invereighty, (she survived him and m. secondly, about 1684, Sir Patrick Lyon of Carse, and had issue), and was father of two daughters whose provisions and expenses were the subject of subsequent legal actions :

 1a} Anna Lyon, m. at Edinburgh, on 2 March 1683, William Durham of Omachie.

 1a} Elizabeth Lyon,